Cyril of Alexandria: Dispute with the Prefect

 Orestes, Praefectus augustalis of the Diocese of Egypt, steadfastly resisted Cyril's ecclesiastical encroachment upon secular prerogatives.

 Tension between the parties increased when in 415, Orestes published an edict that outlined new regulations regarding mime shows and dancing exhibitions in the city, which attracted large crowds and were commonly prone to civil disorder of varying degrees.
 Crowds gathered to read the edict shortly after it was posted in the city's theater.
 Cyril sent the grammaticus Hierax to discover the content of the edict.
 The edict angered Christians as well as Jews.
 At one such gathering, Hierax read the edict and applauded the new regulations, prompting a disturbance.
 Many people felt that Hierax was attempting to incite the crowd—particularly the Jews—into sedition.
 Orestes had Hierax tortured in public in a theatre.
 This order had two aims: one to quell the riot, the other to mark Orestes' authority over Cyril.

-Socrates Scholasticus recounts that upon hearing of Hierex's severe and public punishment, Cyril threatened to retaliate against the Jews of Alexandria with "the utmost severities" if the harassment of Christians did not cease immediately.
+Socrates Scholasticus recounts that upon hearing of Hierax's severe and public punishment, Cyril threatened to retaliate against the Jews of Alexandria with "the utmost severities" if the harassment of Christians did not cease immediately.
 In response to Cyril's threat, the Jews of Alexandria grew even more furious, eventually resorting to violence against the Christians.
 They plotted to flush the Christians out at night by running through the streets claiming that the Church of Alexander was on fire.
 When Christians responded to what they were led to believe was the burning down of their church, "the Jews immediately fell upon and slew them" by using rings to recognize one another in the dark and killing everyone else in sight.
 When the morning came, Cyril, along with many of his followers, took to the city's synagogues in search of the perpetrators of the massacre.